molecule/molecule.github.io/_post/media-consumed.md

         link:
     -
         title: Jurassic Park
         review: How is this so iconic?
-Hard to judge objectively, but I was interested in all the poor storytelling and thinly-defined characters.
+Hard to judge objectively, but I did find the poor storytelling and thinly-defined characters very interesting.
         rating: 1.5
         link: https://www.alternateending.com/2013/04/welcome-to-jurassic-park.html
     -